We may collect the following types of information:

 We will not use Government identifiers, such as Medicare numbers or your driver’s licence numbers, as its own identifier of individuals.
 We will only use or disclose such identifiers in the circumstances permitted by the Privacy Act.
 We will not collect or retain your Tax File Number.

-You may request access to any personal information we hold about you at any time by contacting us (see the contact details on page 5).
+You may request access to any personal information we hold about you at any time by contacting us (see the contact details below).
 If we hold information that you are entitled to access, we will try to provide you with suitable means of accessing it (for example by mailing or emailing it to you) upon your request.
 We may incur costs to cover our administrative and other activities (eg photocopying, faxing, postage, etc) in providing the information to you and, if so, we may charge a reasonable fee for providing access, which could be as much as $50.
 We will not charge you for simply making the request and we will not charge you for making any corrections to your personal information.

 There may be instances where we cannot grant you access to the personal information we hold.
 For example, we may need to refuse access if granting access would interfere with the privacy of others or it would result in a breach of confidentiality.
 If that happens, we will give you written reasons for our refusal.